Leslie Osborn: Oklahoma House of Representatives

 Osborn won the November 2008 general election for an open seat to represent District 47 of the Oklahoma House of Representatives, which includes the towns of Mustang and Tuttle and parts of Canadian County and Grady County.

 The state lawmaker was appointed by T.W.
 Shannon to chair the Judiciary Committee in 2013, the first female in state history to do so.

 In 2013, she ran the landmark workers’ compensation reform bill, changing the judicial system to an updated administrative system.

 From December 2014 to December 2015 she served as chair of the budget subcommittee on Natural Resources & Regulatory Services.

 On December 9, 2016, House Speaker Charles McCall appointed Representative Osborn to chair the House Appropriations and Budget Committee, the first Republican female to do so.

 Oklahoma labor commissioner

-In November 2018, Osborn was elected labor commissioner and is serving a four-year term.
+In November 2018, Osborn was elected labor commissioner.

+In November 2022, Osborn was reelected labor commissioner.

 Personal life

-She is the mother of two children.
+Osborn is the mother of two children.